narayan20546/zenefits/README.md

 Please copy all the files to your htdocs/webroot directory and then it can be acessed as https://localhost/zenefits

+Tech stack used: HTML, CSS, php and Js with datatable

 Things that could be done in later stages:

 1. On clicking employee name open new page with his/her detailed information.